 Raccoon Strain Rabies

 Raccoon strain rabies is a strain of rabies carried mainly by raccoons.
-Raccoon strain rabies is still rabies.
-It is spread to other wildlife species, domestic animals, pets and humans through the saliva of an infected animal in the same way as other strains of rabies.
+It is spread to other wildlife species, domestic animals, pets, and humans through the saliva of an infected animal in the same way as other strains of rabies.
 The only difference is that it is spread primarily by raccoons.
+Raccoons and skunks may incubate rabies for long periods (many months) without becoming ill.
+They may shed the virus in saliva two weeks prior to showing symptoms.

 Raccoon rabies was virtually unknown prior to the 1950s.
 Florida experienced the first case of raccoon rabies.
 The disease then spread slowly during the next three decades into Georgia, Alabama, and South Carolina.
 In 1978 Virginia experienced an outbreak of raccoon strain rabies due to the translocation of raccoons from Georgia and Florida.
 The first cases appeared in West Virginia and Virginia in the late 1970s.
 Since then, raccoon rabies in the area expanded to form the most intensive rabies outbreak in the U.S.